nokibsarkar/campwiz/README.md

 1. **Admin**
     - Admin are system administrators who can create new Projects like Wiki Loves Folklore/Wiki Loves Africa and can assign Lead to the specific project.
 These leads can be leaders/founders/coordinators of a wiki campaign.
 2. **Lead**
     - Lead are users who can create campaigns like `Wiki Loves Folklore 2024, Wiki Loves Africa in Igbo community, Wiki Loves Monuments in Switzerland` etc. They are the leaders of the campaign and can assign coordinators who can assist them in their tasks.
+Note: - A lead cannot be lead in two projects.
 3. **Coordinator**
     - Coordinators are the users who help to create rounds and help the lead in the works related to jury of wiki campaigns.
 They can be assigned by the Lead.
 4. **Jury**